 I love, honor, and respect almost everything about Maine except its license plate.
 There is something abject about Vacationland, as though the state had no substance.

 Ed Pierpont has his sights set on parading another state-record squasher in Damariscotta.

 Each month, Down East editors select our favorite response to “Where in Maine?”
-Here is our favorite letter from the July photo of Wiggly Bridge in York Harbor.
+Here is our favorite letter from the August photo of Cape Newagen and Southport Island.

-Can you name this venerable resort and the historic town surrounding it?
+Can you name this camp and the lake it’s on?

 Even Vacationland still hides pockets of undiscovered country.
 We’re spilling the beans on 10 super-scenic locales you’ve probably never visited — but should.

 On the highway between Solon and Bingham, a sign indicates you’re exactly equidistant between the equator and the North Pole.

 How did the popular vacation-rental service become a hugely contentious issue in Maine?